SETTING UP YOUR WEDDING WEBSITE

 Emails and Mobile Numbers

 Try to include emails and mobile numbers for as many of your adult guests as possible as it unlocks RSVP and booking capabilities and ensures consistent messaging and communication throughout your wedding timeline.
-At a minimum, at least one person in each group must have an email address.

 Any guest with an email may: